TelmoRibeiro/APIGenMPST/Developments/Notes/Notes.md

 Well-Branchedness achieved through a selector S, where S is a participant that must appear in the head interaction of both branches and through it we should be able to distinguish the branches

 # Meeting Notes
-- Report acerca do semantic survey (diferencas entre eles)
-- grouping dos papers por properties
 - keywords que permitem a escolhas (parametros)
-- Linguagem parameterisada gerada pela features escolhidas
+- linguagem parameterisada gerada por features escolhidas

--
+# To Remember
 - rec. guarded
 - p != q
 - li != lj

-values sent:
+- values sent:
-labels
+    - labels
-sorts
+    - sorts
-labels + sorts
+    - labels + sorts

 "labels in a type need to be pairwise distinct"?

-"top-down" development of software <=> global/local view (a tool for choreography-based ...)

 # A Tool for Choreography-Based Analysis of Message-Passing Software (Tool Associated)